A Contextual Bandit Bake-off: Contextual Bandit Setup

 The reduction to cost-sensitive classification is similar to IPS, by feeding cost vectors~$c_t = \hat \ell_t$ to the CSC oracle.

-We consider a third method that directly reduces to the importance-weighted regression oracle~\eqref{eq:reg_oracle}, which we refer to as IWR (for \textbf{importance-weighted regression}), and is suitable for algorithms which rely on off-policy learning.\footnote{Note that IWR is not directly applicable to methods that explicitly reduce to CSC oracles, such as~\citet{agarwal2014taming,dudik2011efficient}.} This approach finds a regressor
+\subparagraph{IWR (importance-weighted regression).} We consider a third method that directly reduces to the importance-weighted regression oracle~\eqref{eq:reg_oracle}, which we refer to as IWR, and is suitable for algorithms which rely on off-policy learning.\footnote{Note that IWR is not directly applicable to methods that explicitly reduce to CSC oracles with well-chosen cost vectors, such as~\citet{agarwal2014taming,dudik2011efficient}.} This approach finds a regressor

 and considers the policy~$\hat{\pi}(x) = \arg\min_a \hat{f}(x, a)$.
 Such an estimator has been used, \eg, in the context of off-policy learning for recommendations~\citep{schnabel2016recommendations} and is available in the Vowpal Wabbit library.
 Note that if~$p_t$ has full support, then the objective is an unbiased estimate of the full regression objective on all actions,